 The holidays are all about tradition, good food, making memories, and relaxing with loved ones.
 So why not make the season extra special by taking a road trip through Wilmington and the Brandywine Valley and spending some time this holiday season in one of the most gorgeous (and historic) areas of the country?
 From Christmastime exhibits at du Pont family estates to lush garden tours that evoke the spirit of the season, you can fill your days and nights with festive activities that will get you into the spirit and help you create lasting memories for years to come.
 Road trips aren’t just for summer, so get ready for a weekend escape you’ll never forget as you travel through Wilmington and the Brandywine Valley this holiday season.
 Here are some must-see stops to add to your route:

-Yuletide at Winterthur: From November 23 through January 5, you can experience one of the Brandywine Valley’s most memorable attractions.
-Henry du Pont’s mansion is transformed into a magical holiday spectacle, with food, music, exhibits, an exquisite 18-room dollhouse mansion, and an Enchanted Woods children’s garden.
-Reservations are recommended for the Yuletide exhibits, and it’s your last chance to see Winterthur’s Costuming THE CROWN (showcasing costumes from Netflix’s Emmy winning series) before it closes on January 5.
+Yuletide at Winterthur: From November 19 through January 8, you can experience one of the Brandywine Valley’s most memorable attractions.
+Henry du Pont’s mansion is transformed into a magical holiday spectacle, with food, music, exhibits, a gingerbread house, holiday programs and activities, and a Christmas tree display featuring decorations inspired by past First Ladies.
+Reservations are recommended for the Yuletide exhibits, and it’s your last chance to see Jacqueline Kennedy and Henry Francis du Pont: From Winterthur to the White House before it closes on January 8.

 Five Not-to-Miss Brandywine Valley Holiday Events

-Brandywine Christmas at Brandywine River Museum of Art: If it’s family fun you’re seeking during your road trip, the Brandywine River Museum of Art along the banks of the river is a perfect holiday detour.
-Renowned for its collection from three generations of Wyeth family artists, during the holiday season they showcase the region’s most impressive model train display, which includes nearly 2,000 feet of track.
+Brandywine Christmas at Brandywine Museum of Art: If it’s family fun you’re seeking during your road trip, the Brandywine Museum of Art along the banks of the river is a perfect holiday detour.
+Renowned for its collection from three generations of Wyeth family artists, during the holiday season they showcase the region’s most impressive model train display, this year, celebrating its 50th anniversary.
 Throughout the season they display festive trees and have crafts, live musical performances, and imaginative “Critter” ornaments made by local volunteers.
-There’s also a Polar Express Pajama Party, breakfast with the trains, and more special events.

 Holiday Light Express: In Wilmington, throughout the month of December you can take a ride in 100-year old (heated!) coaches and experience thousands of holiday lights twinkling as you pass decorated homes along the route.
 The 45-minute ride provides plenty of photo ops, plus a chance to see Wilmington through the lens of holiday magic.